jarecoo/practice/notes.md

 - “From the very beginning, make it your practice to say to every impression ‘you are an impression and not at all what you appear to be.”
 Next, examine and test it by the rules you possess, the first and greatest of which is this - whether it belongs to the things in our control or not in our control, and if the latter, be prepared to respond, ‘It is nothing to me’” Epictetus, Enchiridon, 1.5; The Daily Stoic, p.111
 - “Every man I meet is my master in some point, and in that I learn of him” - Emerson, The Daily Stoic, p.113
 - “If you want to learn, if you want to improve your life, seeking out teachers, philosophers, and great books is a good starts.
 But this approach will only be effective if you’re humble and ready to let go of opinions you already have.”
 The Daily Stoic, p.113
+- “If you really learned how to think, how to pay attention, then you will know that you have other options.
+It will actually be within your power to experience a crowded, hot, slow consumer-hell-type situation as not only meaningful, but sacred, on fire with the same force that lit the stars: love, fellowship, the mystical oneness that all things, not that that mystical stuff is necessarily true.
+The only thing that’s capital T true is that you get to decide how you’re gonna try and see it.
+This, I submit, is the freedom of real education, of learning how to be well adjusted, you get to consciously decide what has meaning and what doesn’t.
+That is real freedom.
+That is being educated, and understanding how to think.
+The alternative is unconsciousness.”
+David Foster Wallace, This is Water, https://vimeo.com/107746121

 ### Make the World a Better Place
 - Making the world a better place rests upon making yourself a better person.